How to insulate your loft with natural insulations

 If you are thinking of insulation your loft with natural sustainable insulation, contact Ecological Building Systems now for guidance and full technical support.

-Technical Sales Executive (BSc Hons, MSc)
+Technical Specification Advisor (BSc Hons, MSc)

 Dave has extensive experience with energy efficiency retrofits and is well acquainted with the “fabric first” principles of integrating airtightness and insulation in both new-build and existing buildings.
 He has also worked within the domestic renewable energy sector, with the main emphasis on solar PV, solar thermal and biomass systems.
 He has a Degree in Environmental Science and an MSc in Architecture: Advanced Environment & Energy Studies and recently qualified as a Certified Passive House Tradesperson with the Passive House Institute.
 Outside of work, Dave enjoys trail running and cycling, growing vegetables and being sociable.